Dudley &

 Can I bring children?

 Saturday will be a family day, so children are welcome then.
-We ask that children are supervised at all times.
+We ask that children are always supervised.

 What if I have an allergy?